 There’s also some additional options for setting a delay for the first app, and for each subsequent app that you’re launching.

-Personally, I can’t think of a case where I’d need to start multiple apps in sequence on an Android TV box.
-But I think it’s great that there’s an app like AutoStart No-Root to give you that option.
+Personally, the only case that I can think of where I’d need to start multiple apps in sequence on an Android TV box, is if I had installed a separate Android TV launcher and wanted to launch another app as well.
+It’s great that there’s an app like AutoStart No-Root to give you that option.